Murphy Oil Corporation (MUR) – key numbers that make it a Strong Buy For Now

 Murphy Oil Corporation (MUR): Who are the competitors?

-The company’s main competitors (and peers) include Valero Energy Corporation (VLO) that is trading 56.73% up over the past 12 months and TotalEnergies SE (TTE) that is 5.61% higher over the same period.
-Hess Corporation (HES) is 49.90% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Valero Energy Corporation (VLO) that is trading 40.99% up over the past 12 months and TotalEnergies SE (TTE) that is -3.56% lower over the same period.
+Hess Corporation (HES) is 38.19% up on the 1-year trading charts.